wkgcass/Latte-lang/ltls.md

 	        $this.put("b", 2)
 	)

-Also, the map supports a method named `immutable()`, which transforms the map into an immutable map.
+Also, the map supports a method named `immutable()`, which returns a new immutable map.

 	map.immutable()